thebergamo/test_walmart/README.md

 ===

 ## Objective
-This test consist in create an WebService to a Walmart's client discover the best path for delivery your products.
+This test consist in create a WebService to a Walmart's client discover the best path for delivery your products.
 The WebService must have a way to manage an map with the routes available.
 The routes available have the following properties `origin`, `destination` and `cost` in KM.
 WebService need have a way to calculate the best path based in the following properties `origin`, `destination`, `autonomy`of the vehicle and `gas` price.

 ## Tools
 - **Node.js** - A JavaScript platform.